claracaraway/claracaraway.github.io/_posts/2020-11-04-foundwritings_edited.md

 Sam says I should stop writing about despair and try to live the despair-free life I advertise, but, quite honestly, I haven't figured it out yet.
 So, until then, I will keep writing about this.
 I have something to say and I have many questions that I fear I left my [unfinished]

-On days like today, everything is a chore.
-All songs are sad songs and I am alone.
-So very alone in the biggest group.
+Today, everything is a chore.
+All songs are sad songs
+and I am alone.
+So very alone
+in the biggest group.
 I sit alone.
 Alone.
 Alone.
 Alone Alone.
 Sinking, falling, down the hole that I dig for myself against my own will.
-Here I have decorated the walls with my broken parts I have unearthed along the way... cleaning them off with my tears.
+Here I decorate the walls with the broken parts of myself I unearth along the way.
+I've been in this hole before.
+The pieces are shined by my tears.

-In these moments, my mantras all leave me and I'm left with plans filled with nothing.
+In these moments, my mantras all leave me.
+I'm left with plans filled with nothing -- open holes in my head.
+In these moments, my defences are gone.

+I'm left with plans
+filled with nothing.

 Open holes in my head.
 They have all decided to wait out the storm elsewhere the fair-weather friends of my psyche.